-His performance work focuses on building what he calls a “theatre of energy” out of primal human behavior.
-This process turns fusions of rhythm-driven movement, singing, and speech into stories that laugh, cry, rant, and sing about our species’ ongoing condition – i.e., believing that we never have enough; tampering with Nature to get more than enough; and then, when we build more pause into life, accepting that what Nature has already given us is enough.
+His performance work focuses on building a Theatre of Energy out of primal human behavior.
+This process turns fusions of rhythm-driven motion, song, and speech into stories that joke, cry, and rant about our species’ ongoing condition – i.e., believing that we never have enough; tampering with Nature to get more than enough; and then, when we build patience into life, realizing that what Nature has already given us is enough.

 Springing from this idea is his most recent play, What Do You Want to Be When You Give Up?
 In 2019 it premiered at the Mark O’Donnell Theater in New York City and the Bathway Theatre in London.
-In the 2021-22 season, an expanded version is scheduled to be performed in a return engagement at the O’Donnell Theatre as well as in theatres in Berlin, Germany, Toulouse, France and on tour in America.
+In the 2021-22 season, an expanded version is scheduled to be performed in a return engagement in NYC as well as in theatres in Berlin, Germany, Toulouse, France, and on tour in the U.S.

-Also springing from the idea that yielding invites acceptance is his most recent essay, “Democracy’s Energy.”
+The first of his most recent essays is “Democracy’s Energy.”
 The subtitle suggests its multi-thread narrative: “How the African-American gift to the world called swinging a beat beats back despair; says letting go is better than holding on; says no pedestal works better than the ground we stand on; teaches democracy works best when we practice it on ourselves; and, along the way, relieves lower-back pain.”

-Another recent piece of writing on a similar theme is his essay “Standing Down Straight® and The Anatomy of Letting Go.”
-It presents SDS as an eco-psychological approach to human anatomy that uses gravity-directed relaxation as a source of postural, motional, vocal, and spiritual health.
+The second is “Standing Down Straight® (SDS) and The Anatomy of Letting Go.”
+It presents SDS as an anatomically fact-based, eco-psychological approach to sustaining postural, motional, vocal, and mental health.

-He received an undergraduate degree in literature from Brown University and a graduate degree in jazz arts from New York University.
+Billy received an undergraduate degree in literature from Brown University and a graduate degree in jazz studies from New York University’s Gallatin Division.
 His thesis title was “Hunting the Rhythmic Snark: The Search for Swing in Jazz Performance.”
-When living in New York City, he performed with modern dance great Don Redlich; directed the dance program of Hunter College; performed as an actor- dancer-singer in off-off-Broadway shows and the Broadway production of Singin’ in the Rain; studied Meisner-based acting with Tim Philips; and studied “singing-is-only-speaking-in-rhythm” with Joan Kobin.
-After becoming injured from years of dance training that emphasized pushing body parts into non-natural positions, he discovered an approach to moving that uses gravity-directed relaxation to heal the body: ideokinesis, taught by André Bernard.
-Bernard – guided by Mabel Ellsworth Todd’s visionary anatomy book The Thinking Body and the ideas of Taoism – helped him learn to sit, stand, and engage in the tasks of everyday living by aspiring to do what our fellow animals are exemplars of: grounding the body in the earth so as to launch forward into life with efficiency, vigor, and acceptance.
+When living in New York City, he performed with modern dance great Don Redlich; directed the dance program of Hunter College; performed as an actor- dancer-singer in off-off-Broadway shows and the Broadway production of Singin’ in the Rain; studied Meisner-based acting with Tim Philips; and studied natural-voiced singing with Joan Kobin.
+After becoming injured from years of dance training that emphasized pushing the body beyond its natural limits, he discovered an approach to moving that uses gravity-directed relaxation to heal the body: ideokinesis, taught by André Bernard.
+Bernard – guided by Mabel Ellsworth Todd’s visionary anatomy book The Thinking Body and the ideas of Taoism – taught him to sit, stand, and engage in the tasks of everyday living by aspiring to do what our fellow animals model: grounding the body in the earth so as to launch forward into life with efficiency and vigor.
 This nature-directed process led to his creating and developing Standing Down Straight® and Jump Rhythm®, both of which serve as the foundations of his teaching and performing.
 The two concepts can be described as follows:

-- Standing Down Straight®: an injury-preventive, eco-psychological approach to mind-body integration using gravity-directed relaxation as the source of postural, motional, vocal, and spiritual heath.
+- Standing Down Straight® (SDS): using gravity-directed relaxation as its guiding principle, SDS is an anatomically fact-based, injury-preventive, eco-psychological approach to sustaining postural, motional, vocal, and mental heath.

-- Jump Rhythm® Technique: a vocalized, jazz-rhythm-based approach to performance training, guided by a combination of 3 ideas: the African-originated concept of full-bodied rhythm-making called ngoma (“drumming and rhythmic song-dancing”); the gravity- directed laws of nature; and the practice of egalitarianism in human relationships, both on the stage and in everyday life.
+- Jump Rhythm® Technique(JRT): JRT is a vocal-rhythmic, jazz-rhythm-based approach to teaching theatre movement.
+It is guided by a combination of 3 ideas: the African-originated concept of full-bodied rhythm-making called ngoma (“drumming and rhythmic song-dancing”); the gravity- directed laws of nature; and the practice of egalitarianism in human relationships, both on the stage and in everyday life.